hydraulic-software/conveyor/guidebook/docs/configs/native-apps.md

 ## Building compatible binaries

+### Windows

 For Windows no special steps are required.

+### Linux

 For Linux the binary should be linked with an rpath of `$ORIGIN/../lib` to ensure the binary looks in the right place for any included shared libraries.
 This involves passing flags to `ld` during the linking stage and ensures that the tarball is relocatable, and that your build system doesn't need to know how Conveyor lays out packages.

+### macOS

 For macOS the rpath must also be set to `@executable_path/../Frameworks` and additionally, spare space in the binary headers is required.
 This enables Conveyor to inject its own dylib which will hook into the startup code path and initialize Sparkle updates for GUI apps that link against Cocoa (if your app doesn't link against the Mac GUI framework, no updates will occur).
 To enable this the following flag should be passed to Apple's linker: `-headerpad 0xFF`.

-### Using CMake

-A snippet like the following will ensure the right linker flags are used on each platform:
+If using cmake, a snippet like the following will ensure the right linker flags are used on each platform:

 ```cmake
 # Ensure libraries can be found.